nhathadt11/blog/content/posts/unification-and-theory-of-everything/index.md

 tags: [physics, astrophysics, theoretical physics]
 ---

-There are things that I don't know yet, but their hierarchical organization makes it easier to memorize, understand and navigate through them.
-Physics is a great framework to explore the world around and unlock the mysteries of the universe.
+There are things that I don't know in detail yet, a hierarchical organization connects all things and make it easier to memorize, understand, and navigate through them.
+Physics is a great framework to explore the world around us and unlock the mysteries of the universe.
 It is heavily based on mathematics to describe physical phenomena and can serve as a tool to understand many other fields of science.
-It also provides insights of technology capabilities and limitations at a low physical level.
+Also, insights into technological capabilities and limitations can be provided from a physical perspective.
 Super interesting!

 {{< figure src="https://www.mermaidchart.com/raw/30f76141-2bcd-4910-9f16-07312f00b0dc?theme=light&version=v0.1&format=png" title="The History of Unification" >}}